alfred-landrum/node-kafka-native/README.md

 - broker (string, required) The broker list of your Kafka servers, eg: 'localhost:9092'.
 - topic (string, required) Name of topic to consume messages from.
 - receive_callback (function, required) See below.
+- stats_callback (function) See below.
-- max_messages_per_callback (number) - maximum number of messages passed to a single invocation of the receive_callback.
+- max_messages_per_callback (number, default 10000) - maximum number of messages passed to a single invocation of the receive_callback.
-- statistics_interval_ms (number) Milliseconds between reporting statistics to the stats_callback.
+- statistics_interval_ms (number, default 5000) Milliseconds between reporting statistics to the stats_callback.
-- queued_max_messages_kbytes (number) Maximum number of kilobytes allowed in the librdkafka consumer queue.
+- queued_max_messages_kbytes (number, default 1,000,000) Maximum number of kilobytes allowed in the librdkafka consumer queue.
 - driver_options (object) - overrides for [librdkafka global configuration](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)
 - topic_options (object) - overrides for [librdkafka topic configuration](https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md)

+`receive_callback(info)`

+info:
+- repeats (number) If non-zero, signals that a message was received with an offset below what was expected.
+May indicate that the kafka topic was re-created.
+- misses (number) If non-zero, signals that a message was received with a higher offset than expected.
+This indicates that some messages were missed; ie, the broker deleted them due to the topic's expiration policy before the consumer was able to read them.
+High possibility that the consumer isn't able to process data as fast as messages are created.
+- messages (array of message objects):
+    - partition (number) partition of this message.
+    - offset (number) offset for this message.
+    - payload (string) payload of this message.
+    - key (string) key of this message if it was created with one.

+`stats_callback(info)`

+info:
+- `waiting_kafka`: The number of messages that are sitting at the Kafka broker waiting to be pulled.
+- `waiting_local`: The number of messages that have been pulled from kafka, and are sitting in local memory, but have not yet been handed to the caller's `receive_callback`.
+- `kafka_log_size`: The number of messages sitting in Kafka's log storage for the Consumer's partitions.
+This number does include messages that have already been pulled and processed, so its mostly useful to ensure your broker message expiration parameters are working as you expect.
+- rdkafka_stats (object) All statistics as reported by librdkafka.

 `consumer.start()`
 - returns: [Promise](http://bluebirdjs.com/docs/getting-started.html) for an array of partitions this consumer instance will pull from.
 Unless you're using the worker_id/num_workers to divvy work among consumers, this will be an array of all the partitions in the topic.